 While the cherry blossom season is short and can be difficult to predict with complete accuracy we’ve followed these simple guidelines and with a little luck too, hit peak bloom each time.

 Cherry trees bloom in Japan from late January in the subtropical islands of Okinawa through to May in the northern reaches of Hokkaido.
 So if you plan to travel around the country you need to pick destinations with a similar elevation and latitude if you want a chance to follow the flow of cherry blossoms as their buds burst.

 The blossoms usually last 1-2 weeks from first bloom to petal fall although even if you miss the major flush there are groves of early or late flowering trees and microclimates within the various cities so you’re unlikely to miss out completely.
 We time our visits for the first 2 weeks of April, sometimes starting in the last couple of days of March.
 While there are no guarantees in nature and the timing of blossom does vary based on weather conditions, we have been fortunate on each visit to see all stages from the early buds opening, through the peak to clouds of petals falling.

 A great resource for working out the timing of your visit is the annual blossom forecast that’s published each year.
 It’ll give you a general indication based on the previous seasons and as it gets closer to the bloom the coming year’s forecast is released and you can follow the progress of cherry blossoms as they burst across the country.

 Cherry Blossom Forecast 2020

-The true forecast based on temperatures throughout the winter season and leading into spring will adjust the forecast but they are only accurate a month or two in advance of blossom burst and that is too late for most people to book their sakura trip in Japan.
+The true forecast based on temperatures throughout the winter season and leading into spring will adjust the forecast but they are only accurate a month or two in advance of the blossom burst and that is too late for most people to book their Sakura trip in Japan.

 While timing does vary from year to year, the average cherry blossom date provides a good indication, it’s what we’ve used in planning our trips and each time we have hit peak bloom at some destinations during our trip.